gyng/save-in/README.md

 * <all_urls> permission is used to get around CORS on HTTP HEAD requests (to check for Content-Disposition headers)
 * tabs permission is used to get the active page's title.
+* webRequest permissions are required to inject the Referer header on downloads (disabled by default)

 Configure before use.